Russia's war on Ukraine latest: Zelenskiy seeks combat jets from West | Law-Order

 * Russia's embassy to Britain on Wednesday warned London against sending fighter jets to Ukraine, saying such a move would have "military and political consequences for the European continent and the entire world", the TASS news agency reported.
 RUSSIA * International prosecutors said they had found "strong indications" that Russian President Vladimir Putin approved the use in Ukraine of a Russian missile system that shot down Malaysia Airlines Flight 17 (MH17) over eastern Ukraine in 2014.

-Ukrainian President Volodymyr Zelenskiy embarked on a European tour on Wednesday to drum up aid, winning a British pledge to train Ukrainian pilots on advanced NATO fighter jets, a big step up in Western military support.
+Ukrainian President Volodymyr Zelenskiy began a tour of Europe on Wednesday in search of better aerial firepower to turn the war against Russia, winning a British pledge to train Ukrainian pilots on advanced NATO fighter jets.
 DIPLOMACY

 * London was his first stop on only his second trip abroad since Russia invaded Ukraine on Feb.
 24. Zelenskiy was expected to travel to Paris later on Wednesday and on Thursday to Brussels, where the European Union is holding a summit. * Zelenskiy urged Britain and others to give Ukraine "wings for freedom" by sending combat aircraft to help turn the tide against Russia's offensive, hoping to overcome Western reluctance to take that step.